dhis2/dhis2-releases/roadmap/analytics.md

     -   [ ] Dashboard email push
     -   [ ] Possibility to view standard reports directly in the dashboard
+    -   [ ] Design for indicator description included in dashboard items.
     -   [ ] Design for a "simple" presentation mode for dashboards

 -   Maps